MicrosoftDocs/azure-media-services/media-services/latest/amp-captions-tutorial.md

 1. Navigate to the Media Services account you want to work with.
 1. Select **Assets** from the menu.
 The assets screen will appear.
 1. Under Streaming locators, select **+ New streaming locator**.
 The Add streaming locator screen will appear.
-1. Enter a name for the streaming locator in the **Name** field, if you want to change the default name.
+1. Enter a name for the streaming locator in the **Name** field if you want to change the default name.
-1. Select the Predefined_DownloadAndClearStreaming streaming policy from the **Streaming policy** dropdown list.
+1. Select the *Predefined_DownloadAndClearStreaming* streaming policy from the **Streaming policy** dropdown list.
 1. Select **Add**.
-The video will start playing in the player on the screen, and the **Streaming URL** field will be populated.
+If the streaming endpoint is running, the video will start playing in the player on the screen, and the **Playback URL** field will be populated.
-1. Select **Show URLs** in the Streaming locator list.
-The Streaming URLs screen will appear.
+1. If the streaming endpoint isn't running, select **Start streaming endpoint**.
-1. Copy one of the streaming URLs onto your clipboard.
+1. Copy the Playback URL onto your clipboard.
 You'll be using this value to configure the player.

 > [!IMPORTANT]
 > You must select the Predefined_DownloadAndClearStreaming streaming policy or the text tracks will not be rendered in the player.
 Also, remember to start the streaming endpoint.
 Once the streaming endpoint starts, billing starts.
+Remember to turn it off when you are finished with this tutorial.

 ## Using the manifest and WebVTT URLs